services

 Version Control

-- Gitea is the main service I use for version control
+- Gitea is the main service I use for version control.

 - Forgejo is something I've been experimenting with.
 Currently, it serves as a mirror, for public-facing things (e.g. structurizr diagram fragments).

-- GitLab uses too many resources and does too many things for me to consider it to be a good candidate for my needs, but I keep it running as a mirror of certain Gitea repos just to say I have experience with GitLab.
+- GitLab uses too many resources and does too many things for me to consider it a good candidate for my needs, but I keep it running as a mirror of certain Gitea repos just to say I have experience with GitLab.

 CI/CD